Warfare in the Dune Imperium

 Fortunately for humanity as a whole, the Imperium is overthrown by Paul Muad'Dib.
 The Golden Path of the God-Emperor Leto II then destroys the remnants, and the Scattering after his death creates new external enemies far more dangerous than the English were to the French.

-Warfare in the pair of novels Heretics / Chapter House of Dune has become very different.
-Shields have long been considered obsolete, and when brought back are not for defence, but as the equivalent of explosive mines and traps.
-There is combat in space, and spaceships use what seem to be computers.
+Frank Herbert himself recognised that shields and shield warfare is only sustainable within a particular social structure.
+In his last two novels Heretics / Chapter House of Dune warfare has become very different.
+Shields are considered obsolete, and when brought back are not for defence, but as the equivalent of explosive mines and traps.
+There is combat in space, and armies use computers.
 Ground and air warfare uses long range weaponry and armoured vehicles.
 Combat is now on a larger scale and more destructive.
 Warfare has become more democratic, more industrial, and in the universe of Dune this is an improvement.

 There are many Dune books, and many more non-fiction books and articles about Dune.
-Here are three of the most interesting for this topic.
+Here are some of the most interesting for this topic.

 An Analysis of Warfare & Technology in the Dune Universe Daniel Duffy